Interface Multimedia

 expand_more

-4D construction animation adds the dimension of time to a 3D model, showing how a building is assembled phase by phase.
-It is used to communicate construction sequencing to stakeholders, investors, community boards, and project teams.
-We pioneered this technique for projects like the National Museum of African American History and Culture, where the animation helped the Smithsonian communicate the complexity of the build to multiple audiences.
-It is particularly valuable for large infrastructure, institutional, and mixed-use projects where construction phasing affects surrounding communities.
+4D construction animation adds the dimension of time to a 3D model, showing how a building goes up phase by phase.
+Stakeholders, investors, community boards, and project teams use it to follow construction sequencing without reading a schedule.
+We pioneered the technique for projects like the National Museum of African American History and Culture, where the animation helped the Smithsonian explain the complexity of the build to very different audiences at once.
+It matters most on large infrastructure, institutional, and mixed-use projects, where construction phasing affects the neighborhoods around them.

 Do you produce film and video content in addition to renderings?